Direct observations of the atomic-molecular phase transition in the Milky Way's nuclear wind: Analysis

 \autoref{fig:cdmaps} shows the column density maps of the clouds in \hi{} and CO separately, and \autoref{fig:overlays} shows the CO superimposed on the \hi{} for C1 and C2; in the latter figure, we have rebinned the \hi{} data to the same spatial grid as the CO.
 For C1, the CO emission consists of five fragmented clumps aligned almost perpendicular to the direction of the GC.
 The \hi{} trails behind the compact CO clumps as the distance from the GC increases.
 The \hi{} produces a tail-like morphology, while the CO appears to be concentrated near the head of the cloud.
 For C2, the CO is central to the \hi{}, aligned parallel to the direction of the GC.
 The CO and \hi{} peaks nearly coincide spatially, and both species trail off in column density as the distance from the GC increases.
 The CO appears to be at the core of the cloud, surrounded by the \hi{}.

 We show all three clouds' position-velocity (PV) maps in \autoref{fig:pvmaps} where velocity is the V$_{LSR}$.
 This figure measures positions in terms of projected distances from the GC, which we calculate assuming that both the cloud and the GC are at the same distance $D=8.2$ kpc from the Sun.
-We then integrate all emissions in the direction transverse to the GC to construct the PV map.
+To construct the PV map, we integrate all emissions in the direction transverse to the GC and normalise all intensities to a common scale so that we can easily compare the H\textsc{i} and CO data.

 For C1, the CO lies closer to the GC than the \hi{}, consistent with what we see in the column density maps, whereas for C2, the CO coincides spatially and spectrally with the \hi{}.
 Further, \autoref{fig:pvmaps} reveals that the velocity structures between the \hi{} and CO are similar for C1 and C2.
 In both, there is a clear gradient whereby as the projected distance from the GC increases, there is a $\sim$ 5-10 \kms{} decrease in velocity with a $\sim -1$ \kms{} / pc gradient.
 For C3, whilst there is no CO to compare with the \hi{}, the \hi{} shows a velocity gradient similar to that seen in C1 and C2.